Rolwaling to Everest Trek over Tashi Laptsa Pass (GHT)

 Kanchenjunga to Makalu via Lumba Sumba Pass Trek (GHT)

-Embark on the challenging Kanchenjunga to Makalu over Lumba Sumba Pass trek, a recently discovered isolated trail in Nepal.
-This trek connects the highest trekking routes, following the Great Himalayan Trail from east to west.
-Explore the remote Kanchenjunga region, cross the awe-inspiring Lumba Sumba Pass (5,177 m), and venture into Makalu Barun National Park.
+Embark on the challenging Kanchenjunga to Makalu trek via the Lumba Sumba Pass, a isolated trail and part of Nepal’s Great Himalaya Trail.
+This route spans from the eastern to western highest trekking routes, promising a unique adventure.
+Explore the remote Kanchenjunga region, traverse the awe-inspiring Lumba Sumba Pass (5,177 m), and delve into the pristine wilderness of Makalu Barun National Park.

-Experience the exceptional wilderness and mountain beauty of the hidden alpine valley.
-This unexplored trek was discovered in 2012 and offers days without human settlements.
-We organize camping-style treks since teahouses are not available on every trail.
-Prepare to encounter diverse flora, fauna, and endangered animals like the red panda and snow leopard.
-You’ll also have the chance to visit the base camps of Mount Kanchenjunga and Mount Makalu.
+Discover the exceptional beauty of hidden alpine valleys.
+This unexplored trek, first identified in 2012, features days without human settlements, requiring camping-style accommodations due to limited teahouses.
+Encounter diverse flora and fauna, including endangered species like the red panda and snow leopard.
+Don’t miss the chance to visit base camps at Mount Kanchenjunga and Mount Makalu during your journey.

 Immerse yourself in the Buddhist culture of the Makalu and Kanchenjunga regions while enjoying the natural wonders.
 Our sample itinerary can be customized to suit your preferences.
 Contact us at info@nepalsanctuarytreks.com for more information.